Oil Falls on Demand Concerns

 "We're about to head into a period where some of these strong global crude runs are going to diminish.
 Perhaps the market is beginning to take that into account," said Andy Lebow, senior partner at Commodity Research Group.

-Traders are also watching to see whether Saudi Arabia's plans to cut exports will help ease the global supply glut.
+Traders are also waiting to see whether Saudi Arabia's plans to cut exports will help ease the global supply glut.

 "That's going to be a key to whether this market will hold up or not," Mr. Kilduff said.
 For now, "tanker data doesn't look like they're doing that."